estruyf/vscode-demo-time/README.md

 ### Working with variables

 You can define variables in a `variables.json` file in the `.demo` folder.
 You can reference these variables in your demo steps by using curly braces `{variable_name}`.

+The extension has also built-in support for a couple of predefined variables:

+- `{DT_INPUT}`: The extension will ask you to provide a value for this variable when the demo gets executed.
+- `{DT_CLIPBOARD}`: The value in your clipboard will be used for this variable.
+- `{STATE_<key>}`: The value of the state key which you set via the `setState` action, will be used for this variable.

 #### Example variables file